u-boot/u-boot/tools/binman/binman.rst

 ============

 Firmware often consists of several components which must be packaged together.
-For example, we may have SPL, U-Boot, a device tree and an environment area grouped together and placed in MMC flash.
+For example, we may have SPL, U-Boot, a devicetree and an environment area grouped together and placed in MMC flash.
 When the system starts, it must be able to find these pieces.